syl20bnr/spacemacs/README.md

 ## Prerequisites

-`Spacemacs` is compatible with Emacs 24.3 and above and should boot on all the major OSes where this version can be installed.
+`Spacemacs` is tested with Emacs 24.3 and 24.4.
+It should boot on all the major OSes where these versions can be installed.

 Some packages require external tools to work, a list of all dependencies will be provided in this read me. _Stay tuned._

-Note for Emacs 24.4: There are a lot of glitches to be corrected like:
-- minibuffer takes more place
-- subword displays a crappy lighter `,`
-- mode-line colors from 'solarized' are not accurate in the inactive buffers
-- etc...

 ## Install